Back-to-school shopping sales and trends report

 To put things into perspective and properly illustrate just how much money that actually is, take a look at how last year’s back-to-school spending ranked vs. other high-volume sales events in the US in 2017.

-The two consumer categories: K-12 vs. college and graduate students spending
+The two consumer categories: K-12 and college/graduate students

 K-12 spending trends:

 Families with children from grades Kindergarten through 12 plan to spend an average of $684.79 per child.
 According to a National Retail Federation survey, K-12 shoppers intend to spend the most on clothing and apparel (an average of $236.90 per student).
 In addition to clothing and apparel, back-to-schoolers will also spend:

 College and graduate students buying their own supplies plan to spend $942.17 on average, spending the most on electronics (an average of $229.21 per student).
 In addition to electronics, college and graduate students will spend:

 Knowing where your customers like to shop will help you prioritize how and where you concentrate your marketing.
 If shoppers prefer shopping in brick-and-mortar stores, you want to compel them to choose your store, and create convenient cross-selling promotions so they spend more.
 If shoppers prefer shopping online, you can focus on digital marketing, online promotions and making shipping to their door as customer-friendly as possible.

 Parents with kids K-12 typically shop for supplies online, with 55% choosing online shopping as their preferred channel.
 This is pretty unsurprising.
 Online shopping is fast and allows parents and students to shop whenever they have time—even if brick-and-mortar stores are closed.
 Following online, shoppers for K-12 students preferred the following channels: